itsnilskerwer/eseb-birds/README.md

 ##### Step 2: Make sure all files are included

 Added images_std/ and thumbs/ folders to acanthis/ directory.
 Created data/ directory and added background image (bg.jpg).
+Moved data/ directory into acanthis/ directory and changed path in meta/two_columns.css.

 ##### Step 3: Run scripts to build pages

-in scripts dir, run build_pages.sh.
+Cd into scripts directory, and run ```./build_pages.sh```.
 This generates the html files.

 ##### Step 4: Prepare for deployment and start local development